seutje/ai-dungeon-master/README.md

 - Full design doc in **DESIGN.md**

 ## Run
-Any static file server works. for live-reload server on port 8000:
+Any static file server works.
+For a built-in live-reload server on port 8000:

 ```bash
 npm run dev
 ```

+This serves the repo root at http://localhost:8000 and auto-reloads the page when files under the project change.

 ## Controls
 - **WASD/Arrow keys**: move